Challenge: Drill shallow extended-reach well to drain methane gas from Australian coal mine.

 Drilling the long lateral at a shallow TVD would be challenging due to goaf—ground subsidence that occurs after longwall mining—and the possibility of pipe buckling.
 In addition, the lateral would have to be steered precisely to intersect the existing vertical wells, and hole cleaning would be difficult because the freshwater used as drilling fluid lacked viscosity.

-PathFinder directional drilling, well-plan engineering, and pre-well planning were instrumental in successfully meeting all the challenges.
-PathFinder provided engineering and drilling assistance, including determination of any limitations that extended-reach drilling (ERD) with fit-for-purpose rigs would place on hydraulics, pipe size and connections, torque and drag, well control, and BHA design.
-Smith Bits and Smith Services also assisted with initial design and supplied tools and equipment needed for implementation, such as a rotating control device, casing centralizers, integral-blade stabilizers, drillpipe with TSDS high-torque connections, and drill bits.
+Schlumberger directional drilling, well-plan engineering, and prewell planning were instrumental in successfully meeting all the challenges.
+Engineering and drilling assistance included determination of any limitations that extended-reach drilling (ERD) with fit-for-purpose rigs would place on hydraulics, pipe size and connections, torque and drag, well control, and BHA design.
+In addition, Schlumberger and Smith Bits, a Schlumberger company, assisted with the initial design and supplied tools and equipment needed for implementation, such as a rotating control device, casing centralizers, integral-blade stabilizers, drill bits, and drillpipe with high-torque connections.

-The ERD rig was anchored to a 500-ton/US concrete pad at 65° from vertical, and a 21-in conductor pipe, 12 m long, was set at the same 65° angle.
-PathFinder then drilled the 17 1/2-in surface hole, building angle to 90° before landing in the target zone.
-After the 13 3/8-in casing was set, PathFinder drilled the long lateral to TD at 3,659 m MD and 170 m TVD, with a BHA that incorporated a 12 1/4-in Smith Bits standard M613 PDC bit, a PathFinder mud motor with
+The ERD rig was anchored to a 500-tonUS concrete pad at 65° from vertical, and a 21-in conductor pipe, 12 m long, was set at the same 65° angle.
+Schlumberger then drilled the 17 1/2-in surface hole, building angle to 90° before landing in the target zone.
+After the 13 3/8-in casing was set, Schlumberger drilled the long lateral to TD at 3,659 m MD and 170 m TVD, with a BHA that incorporated a 12 1/4-in Smith Bits standard M613 PDC bit, a Schlumberger mud motor with

 12-in stabilizer, a DPM dynamic pressure module, and HDS-1L fixed-collar directional service.